antoinevg/GSG/luna/design/rfp.md

 ## 10 Open Questions

-* [ ] are the Great Communication Protocol `0x105 usbhost` and `0x10F subproxy` classes supported anywhere currently?
+* [ ] are the Great Communication Protocol `0x105 usbhost` and `0x10F usbproxy` classes supported anywhere currently?
     - if so, where are the implementations hiding?

 * [ ] how do we want to manage SoC firmware uploads to SPI flash